Alcidespb24/RAG/output.md

 # (3) Implementation specification: Changes in law.

 Whenever there is a change in law that necessitates a change to the covered entity's policies or procedures, the covered entity must promptly document and implement the revised policy or procedure.
 If the change in law materially affects the content of the notice required by § 164.520, the covered entity must promptly make the appropriate revisions to the notice in accordance with § 164.520(b)(3).

+Nothing in this paragraph may be used by a covered entity to excuse a failure to comply with the law.

 # (4) Implementation specifications: Changes to privacy practices stated in the notice.